orhun/personal-blog/content/zig-bits-02.md

 Hope you enjoyed the read, any feedback is welcome!
 Let me know what you think and what might be the topic for the next Zig Bits 🦎

+[Here](https://blog.orhun.dev/zig-bits-03/) is the next post of the Zig Bits series! ("Mastering project management in Zig")

 _görüşmək üzrə!_